api-platform/docs/distribution/index.md

 [PHP IntelliSense for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=zobo.php-intellisense) also works well, and is free and open source.

-The API Platform distribution comes with a dummy entity for test purpose: `api/src/Entity/Greeting.php`.
+The API Platform distribution comes with a dummy entity for test purposes: `api/src/Entity/Greeting.php`.
 We will remove it later.

-If you're used to the PHP ecosystem, you probably guessed that this test entity uses the industry-leading [Doctrine ORM](https://www.doctrine-project.org/projects/orm.html) library as persistence system.
+If you're used to the PHP ecosystem, you probably guessed that this test entity uses the industry-leading [Doctrine ORM](https://www.doctrine-project.org/projects/orm.html) library as a persistence system.
 It is shipped, in the API Platform distribution.

 Doctrine ORM is the easiest way to persist and query data in an API Platform project thanks to the bridge shipped with the distribution, but it's also entirely optional, and [you may prefer to plug your own persistence system](../core/design.md).